Demi Rose Mawby’s Curves Are Too Much For Her Tiny Top

 Mawby added pink eye shadow, a shimmering highlighter, bright pink blush on her cheeks, and a glossy pink color on her plump lips to complete her glam look.

-It appears that Demi was sitting in a hotel room in the photo as two beds can be seen behind her complete with white pillows and matching sheets.
+It appears that Demi was sitting in a hotel room in the photo, as two beds can be seen behind her, complete with white pillows and matching sheets.

 View this post on Instagram